petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates/search-results-widget-template-reference.md

 - `SearchContainer`: Some of the getters in this class are variables in the search results widget template.
 See the list below for what's available.
 - `SearchResultsPortletDisplayContext`: All the getters in this class provide variables to the search results widget template (e.g., `getDisplayStyleGroupId()`).
-- `SearchResultFieldDisplayContext`: You can get the field display contexts to ...
 - `SearchResultSummaryDisplayContext`: All the getters in this class provide variables to the search results widget template (e.g., `getDisplayStyleGroupId()`).

 Here is an easier to digest list of the currently available variables: